 Find out if your home is already being powered by any of them!

-Among the sustainable energy providers in Singapore, Sunseap is the only dedicated solar electricity retailer.
-It allows customers to customise their solar electricity plans between 1% and 50% to 100% depending on their budget and commitment towards clean energy.
-So unlike other companies offering RECs and CCs this one is truly generating and supplying clean energy.
+Sunseap allows customers to customise to choose solar electricity plans between 1% and 100% depending on their budget and commitment towards clean energy.
+So unlike most other companies offering RECs and Carbon Credits (CCs) this one gives an option os truly generating and supplying clean energy.

-With green electricity plans that allow customers to choose between Carbon Credits (CC) or Renewable Energy Certificates (REC), Seraya Energy’s Geneco works in various ways to bring clean energy to homes in the island.
-Look up their Price Match Guarantee plan in which they give assurance of matching the cheaper price (that is if you find one!).
+Seraya Energy’s Geneco has green electricity top-ups to their regular plans that allow customers to choose between CCs and RECs.
+To save $$, look up their Price Match Guarantee plan in which they give assurance of matching the cheaper price (that is if you find one!).

 4. Senoko Energy

 Powering Singapore since 1977, Senoko Energy has evolved over the years to balance their product portfolio to make it more sustainable.
 Though the website mentions that all their electricity plans “now incorporate at least 3% renewable energy”, their dedicated green plan, allowing consumers to offset their carbon emission through purchase of RECs is the LifeGreen24 plan.

 Pacific Light, an electricity retailer that offers eco-friendly electricity plans in Singapore, launched its Sunny Side-Up 12 Plan in November 2019, allowing environmentally-conscious customers to become 100% renewable and carbon-neutral in their household electricity consumption.
 Under the plan the consumers receive RECs which confirms that 1000 kilowatt-hour (kWh) of their energy consumption is from a renewable source, removing the ambiguity around the source of electricity.

 Reaching for the (greener) light